notifi-network/notifi-network.github.io/docs/alert-subscribe/easy-subscribe/index.md

 ### Step 4: Save and Copy Endpoints

 1. #### Save your card configuration.
-2. #### Copy the Email and Telegram endpoints (if the Telegram bot is already added) from the bottom of the card.
+2. #### Copy the Email, Telegram and Discord endpoints (if the Telegram bot is already added) from the bottom of the card.

 ![Naming card config](/img/easy-subscribe/3.png)